stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/I2C/I2C_TwoBoards/readme.txt

    of the action relative to the push button.
  - Once a message is correctly sent, Board A activates the master transmitter mode permanently and disables the slave receiver mode.
- - Once a message is received and correctly recognized, Board B activate the receiver mode and disable the transmitter mode. (push buttons interrupts are still active but message sending is disabled).
+ - Once a message is received and correctly recognized, Board B activates the receiver mode and disable the transmitter mode. (push buttons interrupts are still active but message sending is disabled).
  - According to the push button pressed, a value is affected to a Timer which generates periodic high priority interrupts.
 At each interrupt, a status message is sent to Board B. The period of Timer interrupts is variable depending on the push button pressed.
- - When Key is pressed Board A send specific message (tSignal1) to Board B and set the period of Timer to 1.5 seconds.
+ - When SEL is pressed Board A send specific message (tSignal1) to Board B and set the period of Timer to 1.5 seconds.
 When Tamper is pressed specific message (tSignal2) is sent and the period of Timer is set to 0.375 seconds.